top of page

 more enjoyable than making for myself.
 I’ve since

-taught skills, and basically a lot of learning from
+a lot of learning from mistakes!

 I enjoy making jewellery you can wear every day - simple designs and classic shapes.
 I particularly like jewellery to be meaningful and something that can evoke a memory or mean something to the wearer.
 I believe jewellery should be easy to wear and if it tactile or has some movement, all the better!